awwx/meteor-browser-msg/README.md

-If you find this package useful, [donate](https://www.gittip.com/awwx/) to support its ongoing maintenance and development...

-and avoid the dreaded dead package syndrome!  :-)
+If you find this package useful, [donate](https://www.gittip.com/awwx/) to support its ongoing maintenance and development... and avoid the dreaded *dead package syndrome*!  :-)

 Not sure what to give?
-While the amount is entirely up to you, a weekly contribution of $1 is reasonable if you're relying on this package for something important, such as a commercial endeavor.
+While the amount is entirely up to you, a weekly contribution of $1 is useful if you're relying on this package for something important.
 25&cent; is a cool amount for a personal contribution.

 Thank you!